iancerbo/docker-training/README.md

   db-data:
 ```

 Fantastic!
-Now that we have all of this defined in files, we can start the entire service using just one command.
+Now that we have all of this defined in files, we can start the entire service using just one command. :sparkles:

 ```shell
 docker-compose up